kevinalh/rust-book/07-packages-crates-and-modules/my-project/README.md

 **Packages** can contain multiple **binary crates** and optionally one **library crate**.

+The [difference](https://stackoverflow.com/a/62365950/2616577) between these is that a binary crate generates executables to be installed, while libraries are for other libraries and binaries to use instead of being executed on their own.

 The `src/main.rs` file is, by convention, the crate root of a binary crate with the same name as the package.